-Postgraduate Diploma in Tropical Medicine and Hygiene
+Qualification Title Postgraduate Diploma in Tropical Medicine and Hygiene

-PGDip (Tropical Medicine and Hygiene)
+Qualification Abbreviation PGDip (Tropical Medicine and Hygiene)

-1 year full-time
+Minimum Period of study 1 year full-time

-Level 8
+NQF Exit Level Level 8

-Total minimum 120
+NQF Credits Total minimum 120

 - 1) The qualifying candidate is competent to perform high order problem solving techniques (collecting, analysing, organising and critically evaluating information) and to apply these techniques in the field of tropical medicine and hygiene. - 2) Understanding the world as a set of related systems by recognising that problem- solving contexts do not exist in isolation.